Singleton algorithms for the Constraint Satisfaction Problem: Universal algorithms

 \subsection{Linear relaxations}

-The next algorithms come from the idea of applying the algorithms for solving linear equations (such as Gaussian elimination) to arbitrary CSPs over finite domains.
+The next algorithms arise from the idea of applying algorithms for solving linear equations (such as Gaussian elimination) to arbitrary CSPs over finite domains.
 Suppose $\mathcal I$ is a CSP instance given by the triple $\langle X , D , \mathbf{C} \rangle$.
-By $\mathcal I^{L}$ we denote the following system of linear equations (the meaning of + is not specified, as it is treated as a formal expression):
+By $\mathcal I^{L}$ we denote the following system of linear equations (here + is a formal symbol; an interpretation is specified separately for BLP and AIP):

 If we restrict all the variables to the set $\{0,1\}$ and interpret addition in $\mathbb Z$, then we obtain a one-to-one correspondence between solutions of $\mathcal I$ and solutions of $\mathcal I^{L}$ where $x = b\Leftrightarrow x^{b}=1$.